Approximate exploitability: Learning a best response in large games: Approximate Best Response

 \section{Approximate Best Response}

-By fixing the policy of one agent, the environment becomes a (stochastic) single agent environment \cite{bowling2003multiagent}.
-The best response is the optimal policy in that environment, and the exploitability is then the reward that said optimal policy would achieve.
+By fixing the policy of one agent, the environment becomes a (stochastic) single agent environment where one can use standard reinforcement learning methods to learn a best response, as they are optimal policies in that environment~\cite{greenwald2017solving}.
+The fixed agent is \emph{exploitable} by the reward obtained by the optimal policy.